An arrest lawyer protects you by:

 Getting arrested is the most stressful part of being accused.
-Don't let stress cloud your judgment and lead you to make bad decisions.
+Stress cloud your judgment and lead you to make bad decisions.
+Don't let it.

 For example, you might talk – knowing that you should never speak with police.
 You might consent to police searching your home, your car, or your smart phone – wrongly believing that you'll be released if you cooperate.